bmendonca3/dexter/README.md

 ### Example Queries

 Try asking Dexter questions like:
-- "What was Apple's revenue growth over the last 4 quarters?"
+- "Build a long plan for NVDA that maximizes risk-adjusted returns."
-- "Compare Microsoft and Google's operating margins for 2023"
+- "Is MSFT still a buy if I'm targeting 15% annualized with limited drawdowns?"
-- "Analyze Tesla's cash flow trends over the past year"
+- "Compare AAPL versus SPY and tell me if now is a good long entry."
-- "What is Amazon's debt-to-equity ratio based on recent financials?"
+- "Identify the best entry plan for META with moving average confirmation."

 Dexter will automatically:
-1. Break down your question into research tasks
+1. Break your request into market data, fundamentals, and strategy evaluation tasks.
-2. Fetch the necessary financial data
+2. Fetch prices and fundamentals from Yahoo Finance.
-3. Perform calculations and analysis
+3. Quantify trend strength, returns, drawdown, and benchmark advantage.
-4. Provide a comprehensive, data-rich answer
+4. Produce an actionable long recommendation with position management guidance.

 ## Architecture

 Dexter uses a multi-agent architecture with specialized components:

-- **Planning Agent**: Analyzes queries and creates structured task lists
+- **Planning Agent**: Breaks a trading question into sequenced data pulls.
-- **Action Agent**: Selects appropriate tools and executes research steps
+- **Action Agent**: Chooses the right tool (prices, fundamentals, strategy eval) for each step.
-- **Validation Agent**: Verifies task completion and data sufficiency
+- **Validation Agent**: Confirms when tasks have enough evidence to proceed.
-- **Answer Agent**: Synthesizes findings into comprehensive responses
+- **Answer Agent**: Synthesizes the final long recommendation, risks, and execution plan.

 ## Project Structure